hparashu/Test_Level-1/README.md

 • What was the node size chosen for the Kubernetes nodes?
 And why?
   [PH] I have created 3 node cluster for testing and learning purpose.
 Reason behind 3 node is because of restrictions in my free account and nothing else.
-• What method was chosen to install the demo application and ingress controller on the cluster, justify the method used
+• What method was chosen to install the demo application and ingress controller on the cluster, justify the method used [PH] I used kubectl tool to install all apps.
+Helm package manager is one more option but I havent explored it yet.
 • What would be your chosen solution to monitor the application on the cluster and why?
+  [PH] I keep hearing about Prometheus in kubernetes meetup sessions which I attend, yet to explore it.
 • What additional components / plugins would you install on the cluster to manage it better?
+  [PH] In my learning I have come across Weave Net, metrics-server, dashboard and visualizer and looking for more